Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 - Add chopped tomatoes and cook until they soften.

-- Sprinkle turmeric powder, salt, and red chilli powder (optional).
+- Sprinkle turmeric powder, salt, and red chilly powder (optional).

 - Stir well, allowing the spices to blend seamlessly.